Koko-66/Project1_Domus-mea-finance/README.md

 ## User Testing

 1. As a first-time user:
-    - I can easily understand the purpose of the site and the nature of its business:
+    - I can easily understand the purpose of the site and the nature of its business.
         - On first opening the website I can identify the purpose of the site through the images, tagline and summary of services visible right below the hero image.

     - I can easily find information about the various services the company offers and focus on those relevant to me.
         - On first opening the page, I can see a summary of the services right below the header.
 I can see the link to a separate page with services on the navigation menu at the top.
         - I can focus on the information relevant to me by selecting to read about the services type that interest me.
-I can use links to specific sections on the **Services** page, e.g., Mortgages, and then choose to read only about the type of mortgage that interests me by selecting a relevant heading in the accordion.
+I can use links to specific sections on the **Services** page, e.g. Mortgages, and then choose to read only about the type of mortgage type that interests me by selecting a relevant heading in the accordion.

     - I can easily navigate between different parts of the site without unnecessary scrolling.
-        - The site contains navigation bar, links to specific sections of the **Services** page on **Home Page** and _Back to Top_ link at the bottom of **Home Page** and **Services**.
+        - The site features navigation bar, links to specific sections of the **Services** page on **Home Page** and _Back to Top_ link at the bottom of **Home Page** and **Services**.

-    - I can find out more about the company, their ethos and professional affiliations.
+    - I can find out more about the company, their ethos and professional credentials.
         - Home Page includes _Why Choose Us?_ section with a company statement, a section with other customers testimonies, and logos of professional bodies of which the company is a member and is accredited by with links to their sites.

     - I can easily locate contact information at any point in my journey through the site.
-        - There is a separate **Contact Us** accessible from the navigation menu.
+        - There is a separate **Contact Us** page accessible from the navigation menu.
         - Footer with contact details is always visible.

     - I can get in touch with the company in several different ways, whichever suits me best.
         - The contact details provided include: e-mail, telephone number and Contact Us form.

     - I can check the company's presence and reviews on their social media.
-        - The footer contains icons linked to business's social media site.
+        - The footer contains icons linked to social media sites.

 2. As a returning site user:
     - On returning to the site on a different device I have the same experience and ease of navigation.
-        - Ensured that all features work in the same way on all browsers.
+        - The site was tested on various devices and browsers to ensure that all features work in the same way on all browsers.
-        - Responsive design to ensure that each page displays content in a way that is suitable for the size of the screen being used.
+        - Implemented responsive design to ensure that each page displays content in a way that is suitable for the size of the screen being used.

     - I can easily navigate to the information that is relevant to me.
         - Various links and organisation of the content make it easy for me as a user to find and focus specifically on the information relevant to the me.